mroberts1/BOOTSTRA.386/manual/index.md

 She responds skeptically, "A PhD in Control Systems and now I'm Carnac the Magnificent." she looks areound for a second, "alright, fine.
 Let's do this"

 Orion calmly sooths, "Alright good.
-Close your eyes."
+Everyone hold the hand of the person next to you.
+We together form a rectangular portal around this office table into the world of tomorrow.
+Now, close your eyes."

-Grace reponds, "eyes closed"
+Grace reponds, "Ok, Eyes closed."

-Orion says "you look around"
+Orion says "You look around."

-Grace interrups, "eyes closed Orion!"
+Grace interrups, "My eyes are closed Orion!"

-Orion says "you look around with your eyes closed, somehow, with your imagination"
+Orion pauses, almost offended, and speaks slower "you look around with your eyes closed, somehow, with your imagination."

 She responds "ok, sorry.
-I am looking around"
+I am looking around."

-Orion says "you focus your eyes on the calendar in the center, it is turned to March 15, 1988.
+Orion whispers "you focus your eyes on the calendar in the center, it is turned to March 15, 1988.
 I had you look at it when you walked in, you know what this looks like.
 Your gaze relaxes as you peer at the rest of your office and look up from your calendar.
 You turn your chair slightly.
 You are in front of a computer.
 It is a computer of the future, of 1988.
 One that we have never seen.
 What do you see?"

 She responds, "A mouse.
 And, a color display.
-It's a graphical computer."
+It's ...
+It's a graphical Apple computer, off-white, almost beige."

-Orion asks "How is it different?
+Orion asks "How else is it different?
 How does this not look like 1983"

-She talks slower, "on my 1988 office, comparing it to 1983, it's ... let me tell you how I feel.
-My work, these days, my work is not about maintaining focus, it's about managing distractions.
-I look at my screen, hating it.
-I drown in faxes and pager messages.
+She talks slower, "On my 1988 office, comparing it to 1983.
+It's ... let me actually tell you how I feel."
+She reels back as a breeze sweeps through the room "The room is changing.
+LCD panels, portables the size of a binder ... my work ... today, these days, my work is not about maintaining focus, it's about managing distractions.
+I look at my screen, then look again, too much.
+It's too much, I'm hating it.
+I drown in ... faxes and ... pager messages from friends and solicitors.
 My computer has applications segmented in rectangles splitting a focus I must maintain and all I feel is noise; a constant churn of nagging static trying to find the signal of my North Star.

 I don't need tools, what I actually need is help.
 The computer has to assist me, not abuse me!